Turn in entry form by November 19, 2018

 As per tradition, the judges decide what artwork is accepted into the Salon exhibited in the Burnett Gallery.
 The art not juried into the Salon by the judges is displayed in the Salon des Refusés (Rejected) located in the Elaine Jacob Foyer.
 Thus, all artwork submitted into the show will be exhibited at Gualala Arts.
 Which artists are selected into the Salon is a tightly kept secret until the opening night.

 As in previous years, significant prizes will be awarded to first, second and third best art piece.
-With the increase, this year’s monetary awards are first prize of $1,250, second prize of $1,000, and third prize of $750.
-In addition, the People’s Choice awards in the Salon des Refusés were also increased to first prize of$125, second $100 and third $75.
+This year’s monetary awards are first prize of $1,000, second prize of $750, and third prize of $500.
+The People’s Choice awards in the Salon des Refusés are first prize of $100, second $175 and third $50.
 The award for Emerging Artist Under 18 years of age is $100.

 The original Salon des Refusés was an art exhibition that took place in Paris in 1863, showing works that had been rejected by the official Paris Salon conservative judges.
 These judges represented the French Academy and were advocates of traditional, orthodox style of painting and sculpture.
 In 1863, they rejected almost 3,000 pieces of work which resulted in loud protests by the artists.
 Emperor Napoleon III, ever sensitive to public opinion, ordered a new exhibition to be organized – dubbed the “Salon des Refuses” – in order for the public to judge the merits of the artwork themselves.